Just as our past can dictate our futures, so too, can shame.

 Shame, as defined by Brene Brown in her life-changing book, Daring Greatly, is: “the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging” (Daring Greatly pg.
 69).

 In a matter of weeks, I made monumental change in my life just by learning about shame and vulnerability, and putting this knowledge to use.
-In this change, I found recovery from a decades-long stint with bulimia, and the chronic self-doubt that has plagued my life.

 While overcoming bulimia happened with a combination of many things, there were five specific things I did to not only understand my eating disorder, and the self-doubt that has directed the course of my life, but also take actions to overcome them.